 Refugees can also be considered for resettlement if they belong to a group that the U.S. government considers to be in need of resettlement.
 There are two types of P-2 access to refugee resettlement, group access and direct access.

-- Ethnic minorities from Burma in Malaysia.
+- Certain ethnic minorities from Burma living in Thailand and Malaysia

-- Bhutanese refugees in Nepal.
+- Certain Bhutanese refugees in Nepal.

-- Congolese refugees in Rwanda
+- Certain Congolese refugees in Rwanda and Tanzania

 - Iraqis who worked for the U.S. government or who have close relatives who worked for the U.S. government can apply for the Direct Access Program.
 Information about refugee resettlement for Iraqis who worked for the U.S. government and their families is here.

 - Iraqi and Syrian beneficiaries of approved I-130 petitions.
-This is also called the Direct Access Program.

-- Certain people in Cuba.
+- Certain Cubans living in Cuba.

-- Priority 3: Close relatives
+- Priority 3: Family Reunification

 - Follow-to-Join I-730

 Refugees and people who were granted asylum can apply for their spouse and unmarried children under 21 years old.
 The spouse and unmarried child can be of any nationality.
 They do not have to be outside their country of nationality or show that they are a refugee.
 Information about resettlement for close relatives through the I-730 process is here.

 What is the process to apply for U.S. refugee resettlement?

 The first steps in the U.S. resettlement process will vary based on which of the reasons above the U.S. government considers them for refugee resettlement.
 The links above give more information about what those steps are.
 This process can take many years.

 If a person is in one of the categories listed above, they still have to complete the rest of the resettlement process.
 They may face very long delays.
 Their application can be rejected.